aitorcas23/astro-i18n-route-gen/package/README.md

 ### Configuration

 The configuration contains this options, all of them being optional:
-- enabled: boolean.
+- **enabled**: boolean.
 Determines if enable or disable route generation.
 Defaults to `true`.
-- pagesPath: string.
+- **pagesPath**: string.
 The path to the astro pages.
 Defaults to `"./src/pages"`.
-- routes: object.
+- **routes**: object.
 The object which determines the file structure and the route translations.
 This object follows this structure:
 ```
 {